klabbet/moar-wiki/getting-started/introduction.md

 A function takes a message, process it, and sends one or several new messages.
 A function belongs to a service in order to handle one kind of message.
 A function can never exist outside the context of a service.

+The convention is to name the function after the service it belongs to and the message that it handles.

 **Function examples**

 * user-svc/get-user